 A Comprehensive Guide to Bad Breath: From Symptoms to Prevention.

-The objective of the guide is to provide an understanding of bad breath.
-This includes the symptoms, treatment options, home remedies and prevention techniques.
+The objective of the guide is to provide general information that helps in understanding bad breath: from its symptoms through treatment options, home remedies and prevention.

 Table of Contents

 - Bad Breath Treatment